 - Service Agreement Fees increased by $62,000 per hectare;

 - Numerous infrastructure requirements that were previously paid by Service Agreement Fees were made an expense internal to the subdivision, adding over $100,000 per hectare to the cost of development;

 - Development Standards and Design Requirements on several infrastructure components have increased exponentially, adding millions of dollars in additional costs to building a new neighbourhood;

 - In April of 2017, changes to Saskatchewan’s Provincial Sales Tax (PST) regarding construction services were implemented by the provincial government.
 Land development services are now subject to PST at 6%, and while PST is no longer charged on construction material, a PST charge of 6% is applied on the final sale price.
 Multiple builders expressed it caused a 3.5% increase in the final sale price, while other builders saw the final price rise by 6%.

 - National Building Code 2015 was adopted by the Province;

-- A new Intensification Levy goes into effect in October of 2019.
+- A new Intensification Levy will come into effect in October of 2019; and

 As is the case in all supply chains, the objective is to deliver the maximum value to eventual customers.
 To achieve this goal, coordination and collaboration among all players is of utmost importance.
 Specifically, information sharing.
 Decision making with a lack of information from direct players typically yields speculation and added costs to account for uncertainties, which in turn results in increased costs to the consumers.
 There are numerous lessons to be learned from this area of supply chain management, especially regarding the value of information sharing and direct collaboration to achieve goals.